 Going through withdrawal can be extremely painful and uncomfortable, but it’s regular side effect of detox.
-Because this experience can be so unpleasant, inpatient detox is offered by treatment facilities to help ease the symptoms of withdrawal and encourage complete detoxification of the substance from the body.
+Because this experience can be so unpleasant, inpatient treatment is offered by detoxification centers to help ease the symptoms of withdrawal and encourage complete detoxification of the substance from the body.

 Trying to deal with the side effects of withdrawal on your own at home can be extremely challenging.
 Because detox can make people feel very sick, medical supervision is usually recommended.
 Even if the person genuinely wants to quit, detoxing alone can drive someone back to a drug to alleviate the withdrawal symptoms.